nodeschool/montreal/README.md

 Do the [workshoppers](http://nodeschool.io/#workshoppers) on your own or in person at the [next NodeSchool event](http://nodeschool.io/montreal/).
 Experienced helpful mentors will help you through challenges.

 Done with the workshops?
-Start a project or join a team and develop your skills to the next level.
+Start a project or join a team - develop your skills.

 ## Attend